 How long has Bank Owned Life Insurance been around?

 BOLI has been around since the late 70’s and really took off in the 80’s.
-Because of the declining interest rate environment from 2000 until early 2005, there was an explosion in the use of BOLI by even some of the smallest community banks around the United States.
+Because of the declining interest rate environment from 2000 until early 2020, there has been an explosion in the use of BOLI by even some of the smallest community banks around the United States.
+Today, BOLI is widely held and out of the approximate 5000 banks, 65% of them have implemented “some” BOLI.

 Is there a limit to how much BOLI the bank can buy?